src-d/engine-deprecated/docs/commands.md

 *status*: ✅ done

 ### srcd parse drivers
-All of the subcomands of `srcd parse drivers` provide management for the language drivers installed on `bblfsh`.
+All of the sub commands of `srcd parse drivers` provide management for the language drivers installed on `bblfsh`.

 *status*: ⛔️ TBD